Ratio of Debt-to-Income

 For the most part, conventional loans need a qualifying ratio of 28/36.
 FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be spent on housing costs (including mortgage principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can go to housing (this includes principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-Recurring debt includes vehicle loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt together.
+Recurring debt includes auto payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Mortgage Loan Pre-Qualifying Calculator.
+If you'd like to run your own numbers, feel free to use our Mortgage Loan Qualification Calculator.

-Don't forget these ratios are just guidelines.
-We will be thrilled to help you pre-qualify to help you determine how much you can afford.
+Don't forget these are only guidelines.
+We will be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.